QuirkyDataScientist1978/Build-a-knowledge-mining-solution-using-Azure-AI/labs/lab-02-azure-search.md

 ![Data Source Graphic](../resources/images/lab-azure-search/data-source-2.png)

+> **NOTE** You may get an error if you did not wait for the Azure Search instance to fully deploy.
+In some cases this could take up to 20 minutes.

 ### Step 2 - Attach Cognitive Services

-1. Click on the **Attach Cognitive Services** link and use the Cognitive Services account you created in the last step of the [previous lab](../labs/lab-01-environment-creation.md)
+1. Expand the **Attach Cognitive Services** link and select the Cognitive Services account you created in the last step of the [previous lab](../labs/lab-01-environment-creation.md)

 > **Note** If you don't see it listed for you, click on **Create new Cognitive Services resource** and follow the tutorial.
 It will open the Azure Portal in a new browser window.
 After you have finished, return to the previous window where we are using the Azure Search wizard to import data.

-1. Click on **Add Enrichments**
+1. Expand the **Add Enrichments** link

 1. Name your skillset as `myportalskillset`